linien-org/linien/README.md

 You should have received a copy of the GNU General Public License along with Linien.
 If not, see <https://www.gnu.org/licenses/>.

-Development takes place at [Joint lab integrated quantum sensors](http://iqs.berlin) of Humboldt University Berlin.
+Development takes place at Humboldt University of Berlin.

 See Also
 --------